 In a DAO, there is no central authority or leadership that makes decisions, as is common with most traditional organizations and companies.
 Instead, a DAO operates as a community where individual members are allowed to contribute to every decision-making process.

 Decisions are made via proposals and voting sessions within the organization.
 Each community member can create a proposal regarding the operations of their DAO.
 Then, the autonomous organization conducts a voting session in which a specific level of consensus must be attained for the approval and execution of each proposal.

-With this system, DAOs enable individuals to work progressively toward a common goal without the need for centralized leadership.
-Moreover, all DAOs have in-built treasuries, which are only accessible with the approval of the governance community.
+With this system, DAOs enable individuals to work collectively towards a common goal without the need for centralized leadership.
+Additionally, all DAOs use treasury management systems that ensure effective and efficient management of funds.
+Access to these treasuries is only granted with the approval of the governing community.
 Considering that these organizations are built on blockchains, their transaction records are transparent, stored on the blockchain and can be viewed by all community members.

 How does a Decentralized Autonomous Organization (DAO) work?